vonglasow/atoum-documentation/source/en/cookbook.rst

 .. _utilisation-avec-symfony-1-4:

-Utilisation avec symfony 1.4
+Use withn symfony 1.4
 ****************************

-Si vous souhaitez utiliser atoum au sein de vos projets Symfony 1.4, vous pouvez installer le  plugin sfAtoumPlugin.
-Celui-ci est disponible à l'adresse suivante:  `https://github.com/atoum/sfAtoumPlugin <https://github.com/atoum/sfAtoumPlugin>`_.
+if you wich to use atoum inside your Symfony 1.4 project, you can install the plugins sfAtoumPlugin.
+It's available on this address:  `https://github.com/atoum/sfAtoumPlugin <https://github.com/atoum/sfAtoumPlugin>`_.

 Installation
 ============

-Il existe plusieurs méthodes d'installation du plugin dans votre projet :
+There are several way to install this plugin in your project:

 * installation via composer
-* installation via des submodules git
+* installation via git submodules

-En utilisant composer
+Using composer
 ---------------------

-Ajouter ceci dans le composer.json :
+Ad this lines inside the composer.json file:

 .. code-block:: json